frigi83/traefik-examples/README.md

 - **Ping**: check the traefik status with an http ping
 - **Nextcloud**: personal office online with ONLYOFFICE
 - **network segregation**: segment the traffic of containers
+- **multiple domains**: multi domain pointing to a single container

 ### Installing